MECA482Project/MECA482Project.github.io/README.md

 # MATLAB Code For Creating The Simulation

-Shown below is the MATLAB code used in creating the mathematical model of the system.
+Shown below is the MATLAB code used in creating the simulation of the system.

 ```markdown
 Syntax highlighted code block